zettlchen/AJS-flexord/README.md

 cannot converge.

 `sim_var_importance()`
-: Computes the 'variable importance' of each variable in the input data set in order to select the `m` variables of highest importance (=most information on cluster structure).
+: Computes the *variable importance* of each variable in the input data set in order to select the `m` variables of highest importance (=most information on cluster structure).
 This is done by fitting independent multinomial models to each variable explaining the *true clustering* followed by sorting variables by